Information, entropy and the paradox of choice: A model for understanding human choice behavior: Results

+Figure~\ref{Fig4}B further illustrates why effective information, rather than observed entropy alone, provides a meaningful measure of satisfaction.
+Maximum entropy increases monotonically with choice set size according to $H_{\rm max} = \log_2(N)$, reflecting the growing number of possible alternatives.
+Observed entropy is necessarily bounded by this quantity ($H_{\rm obs} \leq H_{\rm max}$) and therefore cannot, by itself, explain the emergence of an optimal choice set size.
+Effective information captures the difference between these two quantities and thus quantifies the extent to which an individual's preferences reduce uncertainty relative to a state of indifference.
+Because both the size of the choice set and the structure of the probability distribution contribute to this quantity, the optimal choice set size is not expected to be universal and may vary across individuals, tasks, and decision-making contexts (also see Fig.~\ref{Fig5}C).

-\subsection{Optimal set size and missed choices}
+\subsubsection{Optimal set size and missed choices}

-As outlined in Methods, we define an optimal choice set size ($m$) that may restrict the individual's ability to process and select her preferred option with high probability.
-When the choice set exceeds this limit, the individual encounters options that she fails to compare and evaluate adequately.
-In the follwoing, we will analytically examine the impact of various scenarios related to the optimal choice set size and the consequences of missed choices on satisfaction.
+As outlined in \hyperref[theoretical_model]{Theoretical model}, we assume the existence of an optimal choice set size ($m$) that reflects the number of alternatives an individual can effectively evaluate.
+When the number of available options exceeds this limit, some alternatives may receive insufficient attention during the decision-making process.
+We refer to these alternatives as missed choices and examine how they influence effective information and, consequently, choice satisfaction.

-When the choice set size is smaller than the optimal limit ($N \leq m$), the individual is more likely to be able to single out her best option and choose with approximately 100\% certainty.
-Specifically, she assigns probability $p_1 \approx 1$ to her best choice (after sorting the options by priority) and $p_{-1} \approx 0$ to all other options (note that this selection process can be described by other forms of probability distributions, as illustrated in Table~\ref{table1} and in Fig.~\ref{fig2}).
-In this scenario, since $H_{\rm obs} \approx 0$, Eq.~(\ref{eq:2}) simplifies to:
+For choice sets smaller than or equal to the optimal size ($N \leq m$), individuals can readily identify their preferred alternative.
+In the limiting case, the most preferred option is selected with near certainty $p_1 \approx 1$, while all remaining options receive negligible probability (note that this selection process can be described by other forms of probability distributions, as illustrated in Table~\ref{table2} and Fig.~\ref{Fig4}).
+Under these conditions, the observed entropy approaches zero ($H_{\rm obs} \approx 0$), and Eq.~(\ref{eq:4}) simplifies to:

-where $N$ is the choice set size.
-Therefore, the condition in Eq.~(\ref{eq:3}) is satisfied and information is a monotonically increasing function of choice set size.
-On the contrary, when $N > m$ and there are $n = N - m$ missed choices, the probability of choosing the best option ($p_1$) is no longer unity, rather can be written as follows:

-where the normalization condition is $\sum_{i = 1}^{N} p_i = 1$, and we assumed that the probabilities $p_i = 0$ with $i \leq m$ (i.e., those selectable choices that are less valuable than the best option) remained intact despite the increase of choice set size.
-The probabilities $p_i$ in Eq.~(\ref{eq:6}) with $i > m$ represent missed choices.
-To estimate these probabilities, we assume that the individual is indifferent among these options and, as a result, assigns equal probabilities to them since she cannot single out her best option.
-Therefore, we quantify the probability of missed choices as follows: